janMelon/alfabetoida/README.md

 ## Modified Letters
-Most latin letters still retain a similar shape and sound to their the greek counterparts, but others require some adjustments.
+Most latin letters still retain similar shapes and sounds to their greek counterparts, but others require some adjustments.

 * Bb: To avoid current greek pronunciation of ⟨Β/β⟩ that is closer to /v/, a stylized version of the cyrillic ⟨Б⟩ is used instead, which is pronunced as /b/ and resembles both lower case ⟨b⟩ and ⟨β⟩.
 * Cc: The letter ⟨c⟩ is written with an angular form ⟨<⟩ to resemble gamma ⟨Γ⟩ as a reference to its origin, the right part of ⟨k⟩ to signify the hard /k/ pronunciation, and the lunate form of sigma ⟨ϲ⟩ or cyrillic ⟨с⟩ to signify its soft /s/ pronunciation.